2CR Soldiers train to funnel the enemy into engagement zones

-U.S. Soldiers assigned to 4th Squadron, 2nd Cavalry Regiment maneuver through a forest during an engagement area development lane for their situational training exercise at Plossberg, Bavaria, Germany, Feb.
+U.S. Soldiers assigned to 4th Squadron, 2nd Cavalry Regiment conduct a Situational Training Exercise at Plossberg, Bavaria, Germany, Feb.
 25, 2025.
-In engagement area development, leaders destroy an enemy by combining natural and man-made obstacles to canalize the opposition into the engagement area.
-(U.S. Army video by Spc.
-Elijah Magaña)
+2CR Soldiers trained and evaluated noncommissioned officers on leading reconnaissance missions and security tasks.
+(U.S. Army video by Pfc.
+Jolene Cintron)

 |Date Taken: